nikivasan/CS470Clustering/assessment/plots/README.txt

 * Run2 is on a subset data (genres = Rap/RnB, attributes = tempo, liveness)

 The pairwise plots folders are scatterplots demonstrating the relationship between all combinations of attributes in the original data, with different subsets of genres.
+The pre-processing folder contains all the plots relating to data exploration and pre-processing.